AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 ---
 title: Add your digital assets to [!DNL Adobe Experience Manager].
-description: Add your digital assets to [!DNL Adobe Experience Manager] as a Cloud Service.
+description: Add your digital assets to [!DNL Adobe Experience Manager] as a [!DNL Cloud Service].
 ---

 # Add digital assets to Adobe Experience Manager {#add-assets-to-experience-manager}